wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.md

 !!! question
     How many dataset collections do you see on the resulting page?
 What do you think each collection represents?

+??? success "Click to reveal answer"
+    There should be 4 collections displayed, including "Stations", "Discovery metadata", and "Data notifications"

 ## Inspecting stations

 From the landing page, click on the 'Collections' link, then click on the 'Stations' link.